Con3X/web3-plugin-aurora/README.md

       ✓ should have the unavailable  methods at web3.aurora.eth as undefined (2 ms) AuroraPlugin can call `parity` endpoints
       ✓ should be able to call `parity_pendingTransactions` (1857 ms)
-    AuroraPlugin can call the `txpool` endpoints
-      ○ skipped should be able to call `txpool.status` ○ skipped should be able to call `txpool.inspect` ○ skipped should be able to call `txpool.content`

 Test Suites: 1 passed, 1 total
 Tests:       3 skipped, 35 passed, 38 total
 Snapshots:   0 total